-The nominated DSE Assessor is the headteacher and an audit of all staff has been undertaken to identify those staff who would be considered as DSE 'users'.
-A list of these staff is contained in Appendix A. DSE 'users' are entitled, if they wish to an eyesight test, particularly if they are experiencing visual difficulties associated with the use of DSE, and if they request it.
+The nominated DSE Assessor is the Headteacher and an audit of all staff has been undertaken to identify those staff who would be considered as DSE 'users'.
+A list of these staff is contained in Appendix 1.
+The Headteacher will ensure that all workstations (excluding pupil workstations) comply with the minimum standards as detailed within the County Council Policy.
+Employee workstations are assessed to identify the risks to health and safety and to remove and reduce any risks to the lowest practicable level.

+DSE 'users' are entitled, if they wish, to an eyesight test, particularly if they are experiencing visual difficulties associated with the use of DSE, and if they request it.